As early as 1735, residents living along the New Hampshire-Vermont border reported a New Hampshire volcano erupted violently.

-The inhabitants of Fort Dummer in Brattleboro, Vt. gave the story its greatest boost when they reported one night that they heard rumbling, the earth shook and flashes of light shot through the sky.
+The inhabitants of Fort Dummer in Brattleboro, Vt., gave the story its greatest boost when they reported one night that they heard rumbling.
+The earth shook, they said, and flashes of light shot through the sky.

 After prolonged mining at the mountain’s top and at its base, the townspeople concluded that there was no silver to be had.
 The only thing that had been had was them.

-Daniel Jones Explores the New Hampshire Volcano
+The New Hampshire Volcano

-On the south side of the Mountain, about eighty rods from the summit, there has been an eruption,-perhaps not within the present, or last century.
-The peasants, in the neighborhood of the Mountain, discovered this place, and became possessed with the idea of gold dust being in the mountain."
+"On the south side of the Mountain, about eighty rods from the summit, there has been an eruption,-perhaps not within the present, or last century," he concluded.
+"The peasants, in the neighborhood of the Mountain, discovered this place, and became possessed with the idea of gold dust being in the mountain."

 Timothy Dwight and the Volcano/h3>

-The volcano next crops up in Timothy Dwight’s Travel’s in New England and New York, published in 1821:
+The volcano next crops up in Timothy Dwight’s Travels in New England and New York, published in 1821.

 The Volcano Dies Out/h3>